As soon as you decide to move house

-Let’s start at the beginning!
-As soon as you’ve decided on an international move, you’ll need to visit the consulate of your new country.
-There they’ll be able to tell you about which visa to apply for (if required) and how to begin that process.
+- Visit the consulate of your new country.
+They’ll be able to tell you which visa you need to apply for (if required) and how to begin that process.

 3-6 months before you move